sodadata/docs/soda/new-documentation.md

 <br />

+#### December 16, 2021

+* Added documentation for how to [integrate Soda with dbt]({% link soda/integrate-dbt.md %}).
+Access the test results from a dbt run directly within your Soda Cloud account.

 #### December 14, 2021

 * Added documentation to accompany the new [Soda Cloud Incidents]({% link soda-cloud/incidents.md %}) feature.
 Collaborate with your team in Soda Cloud and in Slack to investigate and resolve data quality issues.